jcoyne/ndlib.github.io/_posts/2016-06-14-background-for-library-sponsored-collections.md

 ## What We Need

-In short, we need "Library Anointed Collections" - objects that are curated into a logical group by Library staff.
+In short, we need "Library Sponsored Collections" - objects that are curated into a logical group by Library staff.
 Those curated objects would then be part of a library anointed collection.

 User Collections have `hasCollectionMembers` predicates on the User Collection object.